Dynamic Catalog

 CancelPayment

-Step 2B: Cancels a pending purchase.
-Your backend should release reserved inventory.
+POST /api/v1/purchase/cancel — Step 2B (failure path): cancels a pending purchase.
+Your backend should release reserved inventory so the player can retry.

-See the full CancelPayment API Reference for detailed request/response schema.
+See the CancelPayment API Reference for the full request/response schema.

 Player API